Different Types of Law Enforcement Agencies

 policetrainingexercise

-*This photo is from a training exercise that I was a part of.
+*This photo is from a training exercise that I was a part of, probably around 2006 or so.
 I’m the one holding the rifle

 As a retired police officer, I get this question a lot: “Why are there so many different kinds of police departments and agencies?”
 Here is an attempt to answer that question.